Bluoley/clean-architecture/README.md

 # Melp Backend

-Melp is a project about restaurant mangament.
+Melp is a project about restaurant managment.

 ## Installation
 Must have docker previously installed